|

 fondness for mechanics and anything innovative.

-navigation, in an era when it was still an art that was left up to the
+aerial navigation, in an era when it was still an art that was left up to

 In April 1942 the now Major Rosario Di Blasi published an article titled “Operational